Nicholas II and his immediate family were executed near the Urals city of Yekaterinburg in 1918, less than a year after the Bolshevik Revolution.

-The Tverskoi court rejected her suit in May of this year, qualifying the tsar's killing as premeditated murder, but the Moscow City Court ordered new hearings following an appeal.
+The Tverskoi Court rejected Maria Romanov's suit in May, qualifying the tsar's killing as premeditated murder, but the Moscow City Court ordered new hearings, following an appeal.

 The duchess and her lawyer have substantiated their claim with documents from the archives of the Federal Security Service, including a July 1998 ruling closing a criminal investigation into the killing of Nicholas II, as well as a regional government resolution they say is an official death sentence on the tsar.